jlenriquez/jlenriquez.github.io/about.md

 title: About
 permalink: /about/
 description: A short story
+background: '/img/mobile-bench.jpg'
 ---

-Joel Enriquez is happily married with his lovely and supportive wife Louvy Lynn Punzalan (who is taking her PhD at Kyoto University), together with their ever smiling and quickly growing 6-months old son Jeo Lucas.
+Joel Enriquez is happily married with his lovely and supportive wife Louvy Lynn Punzalan (who is taking her PhD at Kyoto University), together with their ever smiling and quickly growing 10-months old son Jeo Lucas.

 Joel took his Bachelor degree in Computer Science at Systems Technology Institute, in his hometown in Philippines and graduated Cumlaude year 2001.
 He was involved in several programming competitions during his time in college.
 When not busy at work, he enjoys participating online programming competition at [HackerRank](https://www.hackerrank.com/jlenriquez) and learning new stuff related to information technology.